Eight Below: Home media

-The film was released on DVD on June 20, 2006.
-It was also released on PlayStation Portable (an original widescreen format) on June 27, 2006.
-The film was released on high definition Blu-ray for an original widescreen presentation on September 19, 2006.
+The film was released on DVD in June 2006.
+It was released on PlayStation Portable, an original widescreen format, in June 2006.
+The film was released on high-definition Blu-ray for an original widescreen presentation in September 2006.

 In North America, the DVD release has sold more than 3 million units and grossed $105 million.

+Sequel

+In December 2025, the sequel to the 2006 film of the same name was production since the first film in the franchise's 20th Anniversary in 2006.